How to make an inventory spreadsheet in 5 easy steps

 Once you have these four basic columns, you’ve mastered the basics of how to make an inventory spreadsheet.
 Save it and update the document on a weekly or monthly basis.

-How to make an inventory spreadsheet
+How to make an inventory spreadsheet in 5 steps

 There are a number of basic spreadsheet options, like Apple’s Numbers, Google Sheets, and Microsoft Excel.
 They offer the same basic functionality.
-In fact, if you’re a small business, you can likely use the program you use for your personal budget.
+In fact, if you’re a small business, you can likely use the program you already use for your personal budget.

 If you don’t have a preference, take these programs for a quick test-drive to see which one you’re most comfortable with.
 After all, you’re going to spend a lot of time tracking inventory in this spreadsheet.